a5hik/angular-multi-select-tree/README.md

 angular-multi-select-tree
 =============================

 A native Angular multi select tree.
+No JQuery.
+If you use this module you can give it a thumbs up at [http://ngmodules.org/modules/angular-multi-select-tree](http://ngmodules.org/modules/angular-multi-select-tree).

 #### Demo Page: